 - Your participation in the activities during the tax year exceeds 100 hours and you did not perform fewer hours than any other individual who participates in the activity (this rule does not apply to rental activities).

 - Your participation in the activity is significant, and the total value of all the significant activities that you participated in exceeds 500 hours.
 This is known as a significant participation activity.

 - You materially participated in the activity during any five of the 10 tax years before the current tax year.

-- If your income-producing activity is a personal-service activity, you materially participated if you participated in the activity for any three years before the current tax year (these years do not need to be consecutive).
+- If your income-producing activity is a personal-service activity, you materially participated if that activity occurred during the three years before the current tax year.
+(These years do not need to be consecutive.)

 - If you participated in the activity for more than 100 hours during the tax year and you can demonstrate based on the facts and circumstances that your activity was regular, continuous, and substantial during the tax year, then the IRS will construe you as a material participant.

 If you meet one of the seven tests for material participation, as a taxpayer you're in luck this tax season!
 The income generated will be characterized as active, and you will not be subject to the passive activity loss rules.
 While this is great news, you should note that you will have to meet the material participation test annually.
 For future years, you will have to meet one of the seven tests if you want to claim material participation for the tax year.

 Considerations for the material participation test